 The best tone is acheived with a solid, non-veneered soundboard made from the finest coniferous woods such as cedar and spruce.

-Engelmann Spruce - Rocky Mountains of British Columbia.
-This spruce is a popular soundboard wood for North American stringed instrument makers, and has a tone similar to high-altitude European Alpine White Spruce.
+Engelmann Spruce - Rocky Mountains of British Columbia, Canada.
+This spruce is a popular soundboard wood for North American stringed instrument makers, and has a tone similar to European White Spruce.
 It has a light, creamy colour, and is harder and stiffer than cedar.

 The tone it produces is round, open & full with a good, clear treble and is more or less evenly balanced between the treble and bass.
 Spruce can sometimes take up to a year to develop it full tone.

 Western Red Cedar - Coastal British Columbia, Canada.
 The cedar that I use is eco-friendly salvaged timber.
 This variety of cedar is light brown to dark brown in colour and sometimes has colour variations running through it.
 Western red cedar is popular with classical guitar makers and I've found it especially suitable for the small Celtic harp.